 - You are not asked about whether you have an allergy, and you have an allergic reaction to the ink.

-Whatever the reason you’re considering launching a tattoo injury claim against your tattoo studio, please get in touch, and we’ll advise whether you could be eligible to claim tattoo injury compensation.
+Whatever the reason you’re considering launching tattoo injury negligence claims against your tattoo studio, please get in touch, and we’ll advise whether you could be eligible to claim tattoo injury compensation.

 If good hygiene practices aren’t followed in a tattoo parlour, then you could contract some sort of infection.